gno1234/music-seq-gen/README.md

 You must use the same config.yaml you used for training.

 If you want to use **context** to generate sequence, modify the `context.txt` and set `—context “True”`

+---
+All programs have additional arguments with default values that you can modify.
+Please check the code